-I Certain ESS types are supported for use with the SAN Volume Controller.
-Before deleting or un-mapping a LUN from the SAN Volume Controller, it must first be removed from the MDisk group it was apart of.
+Certain ESS types are supported for use with the SAN Volume Controller.

+Before you delete or un-map a logical unit from the SAN Volume Controller, remove the logical unit from the MDisk group.
 The following is supported:

-- The supported LUN size is 1GB 2TB.

-- RAID 5 and RAID 10 LUNs are supported.

-- LUNs can be added dynamically.
-When adding a new LUN, the "Use same ID/LUN in source and target" check-box MUST be checked.
+- The supported logical unit size is 1GB to 2TB. - RAID 5 and RAID 10 logical units are supported. - Logical units can be added dynamically.
+When adding a new logical unit, you must select the Use same ID/LUN in source and target checkbox.

-Note: Failure to do this could cause loss in redundancy, or data integrity issues.
-The detect MDisks action in the SAN Volume Controller Console or the lsinfo detectmdisks command must be run in order for the SAN Volume Controller to detect the new disks.
+Note: Failure to select the Use same ID/LUN in source and target checkbox can cause loss in redundancy or a loss of data integrity.

+The detect MDisks action in the SAN Volume Controller Console or the Isinfo detectmdisks command must be run in order for the SAN Volume Controller to detect the new disks.